test157t/Spicy-VRM-Animations/README.md

-Just a bunch of "spicy" animations converted for the SillyTavern VRM Extension.
+Just a bunch of "spicy" nsfw animations converted for the SillyTavern VRM Extension.